AlyssaAmod/UNN_BraTS23/README.md

 ------------

 ## Folder & File Structure Requirements
-Refer to Challenge page on Synapse for submission requirements The segmentation files need to adhere to the following rules:
-- Be NIfTI and use .nii.gz extension
-- Dimensions should be 240 X 240 X 155 and origin at [0, -239, 0]
-- Use CaPTk to verify
-- Filenames should end with 5 digits case ID, followed by a dash, and 3-digit timepoint. (eg. *{ID}-{timepoint}.nii.gz

-Segmentations should be contained in a zip or tarball archive and upload this to Synapse To submit click: File Tools > Submit File to Challenge There are 5 queues and as a team we are limited to 2 submissions per day

 ### Training & Validation Data
 Total file: Training data
 - BraTS glioma dataset = 1251